Soluling home Document home

 Translations and their attributes are imported directly from the Multilizer project file.
 The import is done by value, not by context.
 This means some duplicate strings might have wrong translations.

-If you use Delphi and your applucation used Multilizer's localization components, select this.
+If you use Delphi and your applucation used Multilizer's VCL components, select this.

 Localized files